niocs/LOBook-gitbook-src/extensions/part4.md

 ### Step 8

 Lets now test if the extension is working.
 One way is we can instantiate the services we implemented, via LibreOffice Basic macros.
 For this we need to enable macros in Calc.
-Go to Tools > Options > Security > Click "Macro Security" > Select the radio button "Medium - Confirmation required before executing macros from unstrusted source".
+Go to Tools > Options > Security > Click "Macro Security" > Select the radio button "Medium - Confirmation required before executing macros from untrusted source".
 Restart Calc now.

 You could either follow the below instruction to setup macro and controls to execute it or just open the `SimpleComponent.ods` provided in the git repo.
 While opening click enable macros when asked.
 Now click on the button "Click to test our extension".
 On clicking if everything went well, it should show the messages from the `MyService1`'s `methodOne()` and `MyService2`'s `methodTwo()`.